andrewmriley/phpformmail/readme.txt

 See docs/readme_pfm_classic.htm for information on installing/running phpformmail.

+Compatiable with PHP 4.x, 5.x, 7.x

-To report bugs, please go to http://sourceforge.net/tracker/?atid=410403&group_id=34171&func=browse For additional help pleas go to http://www.boaddrink.com/forum/
+To report bugs, please go to https://github.com/andrewmriley/phpformmail/issues